Data Integration

 Formatting Options

 | Flat file format options.
-Opens the
+Opens the Formatting

+Options dialog box to define the format of the file.
 You can choose either a delimited or fixed-width file type.
-Default is delimited.
+Default

 You can use a tab, space, or any printable special character as a delimiter.
 The delimiter can have a maximum of 10 characters.
 The delimiter must be different from the escape character and text qualifier.